Avatrade is a leader in international trading, regulated in 5 continents!

 - Trade gasoline on the go with AvaTradeGO and receive instant updates in real time

-- Wide Asset Selection – At AvaTrade, you can access a choice of trading instruments, including stock trading, commodities, forex trading, cryptocurrencies, bonds, indices trading and ETFs.
+- Wide Asset Selection – At AvaTrade, you can access a choice of trading instruments, including stock trading, commodities, forex trading, bonds, indices trading and ETFs.

 - Enjoy widespread access to multiple trading educational tools and resources for trading purposes